DDuijker/ScheduleConverter/README.md

 Export as CSV: Save your filled-in spreadsheet as a CSV file.

-Startup the application using 'python manage.py runserver' in the terminal
+Startup the application using 'flask run' in the terminal

 Convert to ICS Format:
 Use the website that launched to fill in the name and to upload the work schedule to export your events in iCalendar format (ICS).
 This format is widely supported.